-Aerosol observations and analysis is one of thematic foci within the GAW Programme.
+Aerosol observations and analysis are part of the thematic foci under the GAW Programme.
 The GAW Aerosol Programme strives "to determine the spatio-temporal distribution of aerosol properties related to climate forcing and air quality up to multidecadal time scales".

 The main goal of the GAW Aerosol Programme is to enhance the coverage, effectiveness, and application of long-term aerosol measurements within GAW and with cooperating networks worldwide, by